Display Accessibility Tools

 Casey Youngflesh

-Casey's work focuses on using quantitative tools to address questions in global change ecology, biodiversity, and population biology.
+Casey's work at MSU focused on using quantitative tools to address questions in global change ecology and biodiversity.
 He is particularly interested in diversity patterns of birds across the Americas.
-Casey is also working on an IBEEM-funded project to understand the links between environmental variability and life history traits, and what that can tell us regarding which systems might be most susceptible to climate change.
+Casey also worked on an IBEEM-funded project to understand the links between environmental variability and life history traits, and what that can tell us regarding which systems might be most susceptible to climate change.

-Casey has given public talks at forums such as the MSU Biology on Tap series, local chapters of the Audubon Society, and through the Skype-a-Scientist program.
-Casey recently served as an instructor for the Careers Pathways seminar course at MSU, focused on providing a broad range of professional development opportunities to students, from sessions on non-academic career possibilities to best practices in science communication.
+As a presidential fellow, Casey gave public talks at forums such as the MSU Biology on Tap series and local chapters of the Audubon Society.
+Casey also served as an instructor for the Careers Pathways seminar course at MSU, which provides students with a broad range of professional development opportunities, from sessions on non-academic career possibilities to best practices in science communication.

-Casey will be an assistant professor at Clemson University beginning January 2024.
+Casey is now an assistant professor at Clemson University.

 EEB mentors: Phoebe Zarnetske in integrative biology, Andrew Finley in forestry, and Kyla Dahlin in geography, environmental, and spatial sciences.